About Us

 Historic Legislative Victories

 The "small school formulas/adjustment" became a reality in 1975, thanks to the tireless work of Dr. Richard Hooker of the University of Houston.
-Then serving as the Director of the Governor's Office of Education and Research under Governor Dolph Brisco, Dr. Hooker was instrumental in incorporating a sma:11school adjustment into law through HB 1126.
+Then serving as the Director of the Governor's Office of Education and Research under Governor Dolph Brisco, Dr. Hooker was instrumental in incorporating a small school adjustment into law through HB 1126.

 TARS: A Driving Force for Change